Scholarship Student Information

 As of July 1, 2016, FLVS courses taken by a McKay scholarship recipient will be fully funded through the Florida Education Finance Program and will no longer result in a scholarship reduction.
 Students can take up to two (2) FLVS courses per year without it affecting eligibility.

 The Florida Tax Credit Scholarship (most commonly administered by funding organization Step Up for Students) expands educational opportunities for low-income families.
 Funds may be used to pay tuition and fees at an eligible private school or for transportation to a public school outside the family's residential district.
 View additional information from the Florida Department of Education here.

 Students can take up to two (2) FLVS courses per year through the Florida Education Financing Program without it affecting their eligibility or reducing the amount of their scholarship.
 Taking more than two FLVS courses per year may result in a student becoming ineligible for the scholarship.

-Gardiner Scholarship (Formerly known as PLSA) Students
+Gardiner Scholarship (PLSA) Students

 The Gardiner Scholarship provides scholarships to eligible students with disabilities that can be used to pay for approved services or products.
 View additional information from the Florida Department of Education information here.

-PLSA students can take FLVS courses through their scholarship with no limit on the number of courses.
+Students can take FLVS courses through their scholarship with no limit on the number of courses.
 The cost for each course will be taken from the scholarship account after the add-drop period.
 Be sure to discuss this option with your school and/or scholarship provider.

 Please refer to these instructions